DragonHPC/dragon/src/pkg/INSTALL.md

 Dragon runtime environment from other languages, such as Fortran/C/C++.

 Before you can run programs using Dragon, you must set up the run-time for your environment.
-You must have Python 3.9 installed and it must be in your path somewhere.
+You must have Python 3.9, 3.10, or 3.11 installed and it must be in your path somewhere.
 A common choice is to use a Python virtual environment, which can be initialized from a base Python 3.9+ with: